pantheon-systems/documentation/source/content/modules-known-issues.md

  **Issue**: This Drupal 8 core module conflicts with [Pantheon's Security tool](/security/#password-protect-your-site%27s-environments) when both are enabled, resulting in 403 errors.

  **Solution**: Lock the environment via Pantheon's Security tool or via the module, not both.
-For details, see [Security on the Pantheon Dashboard](/security/#troubleshoot).
+For details, refer to [Security on the Pantheon Dashboard](/security/#troubleshoot) for more information.

 ___